 Withhold Tax on Tenant Payments

 - Withhold tax of 8% on payments by residential tenants.
+Certain tenant payments may be zero-rated for VAT purposes.

 - For corporate tenants, withhold tax of 20% for rent and 15% for services like utilities and maintenance.